tarwn/lessthandot-hugo/blogs/content/posts/2010-08-26-why-i-sometimes-get-miscellaneous-exclam.md

   - Server Programming

 ---
-Using SQL server to generate automatic emails, I&#8217;ve noticed from time to time that the emails will miscellaneously contain exclamations throughout the mail.
+Using SQL server to generate automatic emails, I've noticed from time to time that the emails will miscellaneously contain exclamations throughout the mail.

-Here&#8217;s an example to replicate the situation.
-We&#8217;ll generate a table with multiple rows of the alphabet and email the contents:
+Here's an example to replicate the situation.
+We'll generate a table with multiple rows of the alphabet and email the contents:

 sql
 declare @t table (letters varchar(100))